Metcalfe Forestry CO

 What is the Management Plan process like?

 Our foresters meet with the landowner(s) and interview them to establish some goals for the property.
 Generally there are short term and long term goals.
 Short term goals may include hosting a timber harvest to create wildlife habitat or to generate income for other projects.
 Long term goals may be to establish an orchard, red pine plantation, or improve the soil for a food plot.
 Our foresters make a map of the property in which the property is divided into stands.
 The stands are delineated based on ecosystem type, past management practices, stocking levels, or future goals using digital aerial photos, GPS units and Geographical Information System (GIS) software.
 Our foresters then assess stand resources and determine if the goals are feasible for the property or make recommendations.
 The goals are prioritized and the plan is written.
 The landowner reviews the plan with our forester and approves of the plan or makes changes.
-The plan is than finalized by signing it.
+The plan is then finalized by signing it.
 It is then up to the landowner to implement the plan and recommendations.

 What are some of the benefits to having a Management plan?

 Management plans are a written assessment of the forest resource.
 They identify areas to be managed and the type of management needed to achieve the desired goal for that particular area and its priority.
 This provides the landowner with a guide of where to begin to achieve their goals.
 Other benefits to having a management plan are to bring multiple stakeholders in agreement on how to manage the forest resource.
-Large landowners or landowners with a highly diverse forested landscape will benefit most from have a management plan.
+Large landowners or landowners with a highly diverse forested landscape will benefit most from having a management plan.
 Management plans are required to enter into programs like Commercial Forest (CF) and the Qualified Forest Program (QFP).
 These programs provide property tax reduction for landowners.
 Various cost share programs through governmental agencies will require that a landowner have a management plan and will specifically addresses the activity to be performed.

 How long is a Management Plan good for?